HannahForsythe/SPE_model/README.md

-# SPE_model
+# What is in this probject

-model of Subject Pronoun Expression in child Spanish
+This is a set of models that capture children's Subject Pronoun Expression (SPE) in Spanish.

-Optimal model assumes children in mono-dialectal and contact situations accurately learn and deploy priors and likelihoods to determine the posterior probability of overt or null SPE given the pronoun's reference P(pronoun|reference).
+- The *Optimal model* assumes children in mono-dialectal and contact situations accurately learn and deploy priors and likelihoods to determine the posterior probability of overt or null SPE given the pronoun's reference P(pronoun|reference).
+The R notebook for this model is: [optimal]("optimal-draft2.Rmd")

 # How to view the notebooks